 \subsection{Graph cover}

-Graph covers were introduced by Gambaudo and Martens in \cite{GM0} for minimal Cantor systems and were further developed by Shimomura \cite{Sh14,Sh16,Sh20} for all Cantor systems.
-Here, we briefly recall the definitions and properties of graph cover.
+Gambaudo and Martens~\cite{GM06} introduced graph covers for minimal Cantor systems, it is extended to all Cantor systems by Shimomura~\cite{Sh14,Sh16,Sh20}.
+Here, we briefly review the relevant definitions and properties of Shimomura's.

-Let $V$ be a finite set endowed with the discrete topology and $E\subset V\times V$ a relation on $V$.
-We call the pair $G=(V,E)$ a (directed) \textit{graph}, and $V$ the \textit{vertices}, $E$ the edge of $G$.
-In this paper, we all assume that for each $u\in V$ there is a vertice $v\in V$ such that $(u,v)\in E$.
+Let $V$ be a finite set endowed with the discrete topology and $E \subset V \times V$ a relation on $V$.
+We call the pair $G=(V,E)$ a finite (directed) \textit{graph}, where $V$ is the set of \textit{vertices} and $E$ is the set of \textit{edges}.
+Throughout this paper, we assume that for each $u \in V$, there exists a vertex $v \in V$ such that $(u,v) \in E$.

-\begin{de} Let $G_1=(V_1,E_1)$ and $G_2=(V_2,E_2)$ be two graphs, a map $\varphi:V_1\to V_2$ is said to be a \textit{graph homomorphism} if
+\begin{de} Let $G_1=(V_1,E_1)$ and $G_2=(V_2,E_2)$ be two graphs.
+A map $\varphi \colon V_1 \to V_2$ is said to be a \textit{graph homomorphism} if